-You’ve got your coffee beans stored in an air-tight container; you know they were just roasted 3 days ago; you’ve got your burr grinder waiting in the wings.
+Your coffee beans, just roasted three days ago are stored in an air-tight container.
+You’ve got your grinder waiting in the wings.
 It’s time to get down to it!
-You look at your grinder, and there is a dial with a bunch of numbers on it.
+But when you look at your grinder and see a dial with a bunch of numbers on it.
 Which one do you choose?
 “This must be how to set the grind,” you think to yourself.
 “Uh….
 I dunno.
 I’ll just put it in the middle, I guess.”

 Always check the owner’s manual for your specific grinder, but as a general rule, the larger the number, the coarser the grind.
 Let’s discuss the most common grinds and what they look like.